If you’ve ever eaten at a crowded Disney World restaurant, you KNOW it’s not something you want to repeat.

 Tip: Parents who want to avoid meal time meltdowns should adjust eating schedules at home before traveling!

-And, character meals tend to allow for more character interaction during less busy dining periods.
+And bonus: character meals tend to allow for more character interaction during less busy dining periods.
+Extra hugs with Tigger, anyone?

 2. Go to Disney World During Slower Times of the Year

 Traveling during the off-season, called “value season” by Disney, is usually reserved for January, early February, late August, September, and early December.
 If you must go during busier times of the year, try to avoid peak holiday days such as the week between Christmas and New Year’s!
-After all, less crowds means more available restaurants, better service, and quieter meals.
+After all, fewer crowds mean more available restaurants, better service, and quieter meals.

 3. Dine at Out-Of-The-Way Locations

 Okay, we know there are some restaurants that you don’t want to miss.
-You’ve heard the recommendations for popular restaurants — Be Our Guest Restaurant is the newest — and you’re willing to wait in long lines or tune out the extra noise.
+You’ve heard the recommendations for popular restaurants — Be Our Guest Restaurant being one of the most coveted spots — and you’re willing to wait in long lines or tune out the extra noise.
 Absolutely!
 We agree that there are some restaurants that are worth the extra effort.

 For the times that you just want a good meal (and it doesn’t have to include a Disney character), dining at lesser known spots or locations outside the theme parks can really provide a relaxing experience.